Exposing the Biggest Sports Scandals in History

 Scandals of this type also generate significant moral outrage, but there are plenty of on-field and sports-related incidents that have been similarly seismic.
 Betting scandals offer a relevant case in point, as they completely undermine the integrity of individual sports and damage the relationship between fans and their favorite sides.

-We’ll touch on a couple of particularly infamous sports controversies that involved gambling below, including the ‘Black Sox’ scandal of 1919.
+We’ll touch on several particularly infamous sports controversies that involved gambling below, including the ‘Black Sox’ scandal of 1919.
 This was arguably the first great scandal of the modern age too, and one that sent shockwaves through the sport of baseball.
-It’s also an event that’s still talked about to this day!
+It’s also an event that’s still talked about to this day.

 The Black Sox Scandal – The Most Infamous of All Sports Controversies